deliveroo/deliveroo.engineering/services.md

 As per the 12factor principles, configuration lives in the environment.

 This means that while Yaml file may exist in the repo, they should be about data.
-A smell this is not done is having enviroment as key names in such files.
+Therefore it is a smell this to have enviroment names mentioned in such files.

 For Ruby apps the `dotenv` gem must be used, as it reproduces the runtime behaviour of Heroku.